elfehr/shotwell-export-date-events/README.md

 structure.

-The script is forked from a [similar script](https://github.com/steprobe/Shotwell-Export-To-Events) by [Stephen Rogers](https://github.com/steprobe), with the only addition that I added integration for the monthly string in my version.
-All credits for the idea and implementaiton go to him, obviously.
+The script is forked from a [similar script](https://github.com/steprobe/Shotwell-Export-To-Events) by [Stephen Rogers](https://github.com/steprobe), with the only additions that I added integration for the monthly string in the target directory name, and handling of developed RAW files to my version.
+All credits for the idea and implementation go to the original author, obviously.

 Example: